dispatchframework/chat-ops/README.md

 dispatch create secret slack slack.json
 ```

+> Note: Templates for all of the secrets used can be found in the `secrets` directory.

 ## Create Slack Slash Command

 Next we use a slack slash comand to issue "cloudmaster" commands.
 Setup again should be pretty straightforward.